nsrau/azure-docs.it-it/articles/active-directory/develop/tutorial-v2-android.md

 ## <a name="prerequisites"></a>Prerequisiti

-* Questa esercitazione richiede Android Studio 16 o versioni successive (è consigliata almeno la versione 19).
+* Per questa esercitazione è necessario Android Studio versione 3.5.

 ## <a name="create-a-project"></a>Creare un progetto